jonlabelle/install/README.md

   -D   Create the destination directory and set the umask to 022.
   -l   Make symbolic link.
   -m   File mode (see CHMOD(1) -> MODES).
-Cannot be used with -l option.
+Ignored if used with -l option.
 Default is 755.
 ```

 ## Examples